microtrain/bootcamp/05-HTML/03-ContactForm.md

 ```

 ## Formspree
-Normally you would implement a contact form by implementing some backend code on your webserver.
-Since GitHub Pages does not allow you to execute server side (aka backend) code we will use a free service called Formspree.
-This will allow upto 1000 emails per month through our web form.
+Normally you would implement a contact form by implementing some back end code on your webserver.
+Since GitHub Pages does not allow you to execute server side (aka back end) code we will use a free service called Formspree.
+This will allow up to 1000 emails per month through our web form.
 Head over to [Formspree](https://formspree.io/) and give it a test, you will be sent a confirmation email which you must confirm to continue using the product.

 > By adding your email address to this form you are making it publicly available(or you could say potentially increasing it's public exposure).
 If this is an issue for you create an email account for soley for this purpose or even a service such a [https://www.mailinator.com/](https://www.mailinator.com/). *If you choose the latter be aware that these inboxes are temporary and public.*